farm-gym/farm-gym/docs/info.md

 We can define different weathers, for instance, a typical weather in Lille, in Montpellier, a purely constant Rainy weather and a purely constant Dry weather.
-We can then interpolate between them tp create novel weathers.
+We can then interpolate between them to create novel weathers.
 For instance,  in the file weather_specificatoin.yaml, we can specify a 70%-30% mix between Lille and Rainy weather as follows
 ```yaml
 lille2: